stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 --- abstract

-The Substrate Protocol for User Datagrams (SPUD) BoF session at the IETF 92 meeting in Dallas in March 2015 identified the potential need for a UDP-based encapsulation protocol to allow explicit cooperation with middleboxes while using new, encrypted transport protocols.
-This document summarizes the use cases discuss at the BoF and thereby proposes a structure for the description of further use cases.
+This document identifies use cases for an encapsulation layer providing explicit cooperation between endpoints and middleboxes in the Internet under endpoint control.
+These use cases range from relatively low level applications (improving the ).
+They are intended to provide background for deriving the requirements for a Substrate Protocol for User Datagrams (SPUD), as discussed at the IAB Stack Evolution in a Middlebox Internet (SEMI) workshop in January 2015 and the SPUD BoF session at IETF 92 in March 2015.

 --- middle

 # Introduction

-This document describe use cases for a common Substrate Protocol for User Datagrams (SPUD) that could be used by an overlaying transport or application to explicitely expose information to middleboxes or request information from (SPUD-aware) middleboxes.
+This document describe use cases for a common Substrate Protocol for User Datagrams (SPUD) that could be used by superstrate transport or application protocols  to explicitly expose information to and exchange information with middleboxes about application traffic and network conditions.

-For each use case, we first describe a problem that can not be solved with current protocols, or only solved inefficiently.
-We then discuss which information should be exposed by which party to help the described problem.
-We also discuss potential mechanisms to use that exposed information at middleboxes and/or endpoints, in order to demonstrate the feasibility of using the exposed information to the given use case.
-The described mechanisms are not necessarily proposals for moving forward, nor do  they necessarily represent the best approach for applying the exposed information,  but should illustrate and motivate the applicability of the exposed information.
+For each use case, we first describe a problem that is difficult or impossible to solve with presently deployable protocols within the present Internet architecture.
+We then discuss which information is exposed by endpoints about the traffic sent, and/or by SPUD-aware middleboxes and routers about the path that traffic will traverse.
+We also suggest potential mechanisms to use that exposed information at middleboxes and/or endpoints, in order to demonstrate the feasibility of using the exposed information to the given use case.The described mechanisms are not necessarily proposals for moving forward, nor do they necessarily represent the best approach for applying the exposed information, but should illustrate and motivate the applicability of the exposed information.
+We further discuss incentives for deployment and any security, privacy, and trust issues that arise in exposing and/or making use of the information.

+## Principles and Assumptions

-In this document we assume that there is no pre-existing trust relationship between the communication endpoints and any middlebox on the path.
-Therefore we must always assume that information that is exposed can be wrong or nobody will actually act based on the exposed information.
-However, for the described use cases there should still be a benefit, e.g if otherwise no information would be available.
+In this document, we assume no pre-existing trust relationship between the communication endpoints and any middlebox or router on the path.
+We must therefore always assume that information that is exposed can be incorrect, and/or that the information will be ignored.

-Based on each mechanism, we discuss deployment incentives of each involved party.
-There must be clear incentives for each party to justify the proposed information exposure and at best an incremental deployment strategy.
-Finally, we discuss potential privacy concerns regarding the information to be exposed, as well as potential security issues of the proposed mechanisms.
+This implies that while endpoints can verify the integrity of information exposed by remote endpoints, they cannot verify the integrity of information exposed by middleboxes.
+Middleboxes cannot verify the integrity of any information at all.
+In limited situations where a trust relationship can be established, e.g., between a managed end-user device in an enterprise network and a corporate firewall, this verifiability can be improved.

+We further assume that all communication from middleboxes happens with explicit endpoint permission.
+For that reason, the information exposed by middleboxes in this document takes only two forms.
+In the first form, "accumulation", the endpoint creates space in the header for middleboxes to use to signal to the remote endpoint, which then sends the information back to the originating endpoint via a feedback channel.
+In the second form, the middlebox sends a packed directly back to the endpoint with additional information about why a packet was dropped.
+Other communications patterns may be possible, depending on the first principles chosen; this is a subject of future work.